 Comics trope for any long-running serialized story with an intact continuity.
 An event mentioned in dialog or captions has an asterisk next to it, and down near the panel border is a little message, saying something like, "See Volume 4, Issue 3 - Ed."
 Sometimes, in shared universe titles, it may be an issue of a completely different comic series.

 Some comics fans, especially young ones, may wonder who this Ed, the enormously helpful man at the comics company, must be.
 Of course, most of the older fans figure out that this is in fact "the editor".
 This little footnote also entices the reader to seek out the back issue that includes the story in question.
 Or, if they don't have the issue, it's an incentive to go out and buy it.

-- Subverted in the first issue of Wisdom, in which the clues all refer to comics that have never existed.
+- Subverted in the second issue of Wisdom: Rudiments of Wisdom, in which the clues all refer to comics that have never existed.

 - This photoshopped page◊ (originally from Civil War) starts off with a very good example of how editorial footnotes used to be used, and then goes on to parody Marvel's current-day reluctance to use them as fictional versions of Mark Millar and Joe Quesada enter in their own editorial boxes to try and throw Stan Lee's old-school notations out (and him).

 - DC Comics blundered themselves into a minor flackstorm of criticism regarding editorial footnotes.
 When asked why Countdown, which was absolutely dense with references to events from other comics to the point where it was pretty much unreadable on its own (okay, it was pretty much unreadable, period), had no editorial footnote boxes, DC responded that "that's what the Internet is for".
 The Internet was not amused.
 DC started putting the boxes in.